colognerb/refugees/README.md

 * Participate in the discussion in the [issues](https://github.com/colognerb/refugees/issues)
 * Add yourself to the list of potential organizers/helpers in the [wiki](https://github.com/colognerb/refugees/wiki/List-of-potential-organizers-helpers)
+*
+Our first meeting will be on September 26.
+Details can be found [here](https://github.com/colognerb/refugees/issues/3)